 Vintage Columbus, Kansas.

 The Reporter was started in January 1882.
 It is devoted to the interests of the city and county.
 It is published by Caldwell & Co., edited by C.D.
 Nichols, and has a circulation of 5,000 copies.
-It is the only paper in Southeastern Kansas devoted exclusively to immigration.
+It was the only paper in Southeastern Kansas devoted exclusively to immigration.

 In the spring of 1882, Columbus was designated a second-class city, with a population of 2,200.